11 Fascinating Facts About Beavers

 Beavers' ability to shape their environment is beyond impressive—but you already knew about the dam building.
 Let’s look at some other things that make beavers incredible.

-Although they didn’t have the characteristic flat tail, giant beavers of the Ice Age, known as “Castoroides,” looked remarkably similar to their modern descendants—just much, much bigger.
-They grew to be up to 8 feet long and 200 pounds and lived a semi-aquatic life.
+Although they didn’t have the characteristic flat tail, giant beavers of the Ice Age, in the extinct genus Castoroides, looked remarkably similar to their modern descendants—just much, much bigger.
+They grew to be up to eight feet long, weighed 200 pounds, and lived a semi-aquatic life.

-2. They secrete a goo that smells like vanilla
+2. Beavers secrete a goo that smells like vanilla.

 In fact, it’s sometimes used in vanilla flavorings.
 Castoreum is a chemical compound that mostly comes from a beaver’s castor sacs, which are located under the tail.
 It is secreted as a brown slime that's about the consistency of molasses and smells like musky vanilla.
 It’s an FDA-approved natural flavoring.

-The world’s largest beaver dam stretches 850 meters deep in the thick wilderness of northern Alberta.
+The world’s largest beaver dam stretches for 850 meters in the wilderness of northern Alberta.
 It was discovered after being spotted on a satellite image in 2007, but scientists believe multiple generations of beavers have been working on the dam since the 1970s.
-Last September, explorer Rob Mark became the first person to ever reach the dam.
+In September 2014, explorer Rob Mark became the first person to ever reach the dam.

 Or at least they're monogamous.
 Dams are usually started by a young male looking for love or by a mated-for-life new couple.
 A whole beaver family will live in a single dam—mom, dad, young kids, and yearlings.